ThePython10110/BetterCommandsWiki/commands/ability.md

 Fails if the arguments are not specified correctly.

 On success, sets the player privilege into the specified privilege.
-If `value: Boolean` isn't specified, returns whether the player has the specified privilege.
-If `ability: Privilege` isn't specified, returns what privileges the player has.
+If `[value]` isn't specified, returns whether the player has the specified privilege.
+If `<ability>` isn't specified, returns what privileges the player has.

 ## History